-Choice in education is the philosophy of Northern United Charter Schools.
-Northern United Charter Schools allow students the ability to fulfill graduation requirements in a manner consistent with the philosophy of the school.
-In addition we are committed to implementing curriculum that meets all requirements of the state of California, standards set by WASC and the University of California a-g requirements.
+Choice in education is the philosophy of Northern United - Humboldt Charter School.
+NU-HCS allows students the ability to fulfill graduation requirements in a manner consistent with the philosophy of the school.
+In addition we are committed to implementing curriculum that meets all requirements of the state of California, standards set by WASC and the University of California a-q requirements.